How to Select the Best Emergency Medicine Board Review in 2022

 Are time-saving features built into the platform?
 See if you can name your exams for better organization and retrieval.
 Check if you have the ability to search your answered questions.
 You can save precious time by being able to search your questions, answers, explanations, and images.

 Does the application function quickly?
-A three-second improvement in performance might not seem like a big deal, but when you multiply that by thousands of questions answered and explanations reviewed, that can add up to one to two days of your life.
+A three-second improvement in performance might not seem like a big deal, but when you multiply that by thousands of questions answered and explanations reviewed, that can add up.

 View the questions on the devices you plan to use to study on.
 If the EM Qbank offers an iPhone or Android app, take the time to download it to your phone or tablet.
 Will you be studying when you are not able to connect with Wi-Fi (e.g., on a clinical shift with tight IT firewalls or on the subway)?
 If so, make sure the EM Qbank you use has an “offline” mode.
 You want to prepare for all the situations and slices of time that you’re able to study.